aashikkk/aashikkk/README.md

 * 🤔 I’m looking for a Software Engineer (or Associate) role and continue my career there

-* 💬 Ask me about <b> HTML, CSS, JS, Java, Docker and React JS  </b> and willing to learn other technologies as well
+* 💬 Ask me about <b> HTML, CSS, JS, Node, Express, React JS, Java and Docker  </b> and willing to learn other technologies as well

-* 📫 How to reach me: sihaabama@gmail.com
+* 📫 How to reach me: sihaabama@gmail.com | https://t.me/aashikkkk

 * ⚡ Manchester United Fan 👹